Rare rhino calf born at Lion Country Safari on World Rhino Day

-PALM BEACH COUNTY, Fla. — Lion County Safari celebrated World Rhino Day by welcoming a rare Southern White Rhinoceros calf to their herd.
+LOXAHATCHEE, Fla. — Lion County Safari celebrated World Rhino Day by welcoming a rare Southern White Rhinoceros calf to its herd.

 The baby, named Aziza (meaning precious), is the second offspring born to 8-year-old mom Anna.
 She is the 37th rhino calf born at the park since 1979.